 Basic Financial Statements - The District's accounting records are maintained in accordance with methods prescribed by the State Auditor under the authority of Chapter 43.09 RCW and in accordance with GAAP's reporting under GASB 34.
 The District uses the States Budgeting, Accounting and Reporting System (BARS) for Proprietary-Type Districts financial reporting in the State of Washington.
-The District implemented GASB 68 during 2015.
+The District implemented GASB 72 and 79 in 2016.